Troy High School Counseling

 - SAT Scores (research whether you can self-report or if the test is optional prior to submitting your university applications).

 - Request a transcript on Parchment.
-See Ms. Modetz in the counseling office, if you need assistance.
+See Ms. Shallcross in the counseling office, if you need assistance.

 Common Application Information